-Big Damn Heroes: Just as Oskar/Owen is in the process of drowning, Eli/Abby shows up to tear apart the guy holding him under the water.
+Big Damn Heroes: Just as Oskar's in the process of drowning, Eli shows up to tear apart the guy holding him under the water.
 Yeah, it's that kind of story.

-Big Damn Kiss: Oskar/Owen and Eli/Abby... with Lacke's/The Police Man's blood dripping from Eli's mouth.
+Big Damn Kiss: Oskar and Eli... with Lacke's blood dripping from Eli's mouth.